celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Connect the Validator to the proxy

-When starting up your Validator, it will attempt to create a network connection between the Validator machine and the proxy machine.
-You will need make sure that your proxy machine has the appropriate firewall settings to allow the Validator to connect to it.
+When your Validator starts up it will attempt to create a network connection with the proxy machine.
+You will need to make sure that your proxy machine has the appropriate firewall settings to allow the Validator to connect to it.

 Specifically, on the proxy machine, port 30303 should allow TCP and UDP connections from all IP addresses.
 And port 30503 should allow TCP connections from the IP address of your Validator machine.